tmtxt/tmtxt.github.com/_posts/2024-11-30-merge-sort-and-the-interview.md

 We will continue by examining the above `merge` function in detail.
 Here is another way to visualize it.
 Think about it as
-**Pick the first item from either array based on some criteria, and then repeat until no items left**
+**Pick the first item from either array based on some criteria, then repeat until no items left**

 ![Merge Function](/files/2024-10-24-merge-sort-interview/merge-function.png)